-In summary, there is insufficient evidence to conclude that the set of tools selected for IA will lead to valid, equitable and consistent decisions.
-It is therefore disturbing that the NDIA intends to replace the current planning process with an almost total reliance on IA.
-IA should not be introduced until it can be clearly demonstrated that it is valid.
+In summary, there is insufficient evidence to conclude that the set of tools selected for IA will lead to valid, equitable and consistent decisions or are congruent with the NDIS being based on needs and supporting all those with significant and permanent disabilities.
+It is therefore deeply disturbing that the NDIA intends to replace the current planning process with an almost total reliance on IA.
+IA should not be introduced until it can be clearly demonstrated that it is valid and consistent with the original purpose of the Scheme.
 This information must be made available to participants and families in accessible formats in order to establish trust and confidence in the new process.
 In the absence of sufficient evidence, their fears and anxieties will understandably continue, undermining confidence in the scheme and its management.
-Moreover, unless the NDIA changes course, there is a very real danger that IA will have all the hallmarks of automated "robo planning", rather than the individualised planning and funding process that people with disabilities and their families fought so hard for when campaigning for the NDIS.
+Moreover, unless the NDIA changes course, there is a very real danger that IA will have all the hallmarks of automated "robo-planning", rather than the individualised planning and funding process that people with disabilities and their families fought so hard for when campaigning for the NDIS.

 My personal involvement in the NDIS began 15 years ago, when I met a mother who was disadvantaged and unconnected, who asked me why her disabled son could not get the services he then needed.
 I was also shocked by many other heart-wrenching stories of unmet needs and from ageing parents who needed certainty of support for their disabled sons and daughters, in order to enable themselves to die in peace.
-So, for a decade and a half, meeting individualised needs, ensuring fairness and justice for people with disability, especially those facing multiple disadvantages have been the driving forces behind my commitment to what is now the NDIS.
+So, for a decade and a half, meeting individualised needs, ensuring fairness and justice for people with disability, especially those facing multiple disadvantages, have been the driving forces behind my commitment to what is now the NDIS.
 Regrettably, IA is totally inconsistent with this vision.